Black Love Day: History

 Black Love Day was first celebrated in Washington, D.C., in 1993.
 It was conceived by community organizer Ayo Handy-Kendi who, after seeing the film Malcolm X in the theatre, felt compelled by a higher power (called "the creator") to do something to foster unity.

 In 1994, after the death of her son to violence, Handy-Kendi added a "relationship ceremony" to the observance, in which someone chooses to forgive another who wronged them, or apologize for having wronged someone else.

 Observance

-The symbol of Black Love Day is the akoma (heart), which represents love, unity, and patience in West African culture.
+The symbol of Black Love Day is the akoma (heart), which represents love, unity, and patience in Asante culture.
 Participants greet each other with the phrase nya akoma (get a heart, be patient).

 Each year the celebration has a different theme, but is always based on five tenets: "love toward the Creator, love for self, love for the family, love within the Black community and love for Black people."